magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_the-training-of-the-heart.md

 Oil and water are different in the same way that a wise man and an ignorant man are different.
 The Buddha lived with form, sound, odour, taste, touch and thought.
-He was an so he turned away from, rather than toward these things.
+He was an arahant, so he turned away from, rather than toward these things.
 He turned away and detached little by little since he understood that the heart is just the heart and thought is just thought.
 He didn’t confuse and mix them together.

 The heart is just the heart; thoughts and feelings are just thoughts and feelings.
 Let things be just as they are!
 Let form be just form, let